oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 MQTT-SN can work isolated from other networks or in conjunction with MQTT.
 The main differences between MQTT-SN and MQTT are:

-1. MQTT-SN uses separate packets to transfer the Will Topic and Will Payload if they are used.
-The Will Topic and Will Payload can be modified during the lifetime of a Session.

-2. In addition to Topic Alias and long Topic Names MQTT-SN allows predefined and short two-byte Topic Names.
+1. In addition to Topic Alias and long Topic Names MQTT-SN allows predefined and short two-byte Topic Names.

-3. If the network supports broadcast, Gateway discovery can be implemented, otherwise the Gateway addresses must be configured in the nodes.
+2. If the network supports broadcast, Gateway discovery can be implemented, otherwise the Gateway addresses must be configured in the nodes.

-4. The Will message is part of the Session State and is discarded as part of Clean Start processing.

-5. Support for sleeping clients allows battery operated devices to enter a low power mode.
+3. Support for sleeping clients allows battery operated devices to enter a low power mode.
 In this state, messages for the client are buffered by the
     Gateway and delivered when the client wakes.

-6. A new Quality of Service level (WITHOUT SESSION) is introduced in MQTT-SN, allowing devices to publish without a GW session having been established.
+4. A new Quality of Service level (WITHOUT SESSION) is introduced in MQTT-SN, allowing devices to publish without a GW session having been established.

-7. MQTT-SN doesn't have any requirement on the underlying transport and it can use connectionless network transports such as User Datagram Protocol
+5. MQTT-SN has fewer requirements on the underlying transport and it can use connectionless network transports such as User Datagram Protocol (UDP).
-    (UDP).

-8. MQTT-SN introduced the Protection packet for message-based security based on symmetric cryptography.
+6. MQTT-SN introduces the PROTECTION packet for message-based security based on symmetric-key cryptography.

 ## 1.2 Changes from earlier Versions